-Google Sheet Tips: Even if you use spreadsheets regularly, you may not be aware of the width and depth of their capabilities.
+Google Sheets Tips: Even if you use spreadsheets regularly, you may not be aware of the width and depth of their capabilities.
 This is true with Google Sheets in particular!
-Google has been developing Google Sheets since 2006 as part of its G Suite.
-Today, Google Sheets is an attractive solution to rapidly analyse and treat data, because it requires quick and easy collaboration worlds.
+Google has been developing Google Sheets since 2006 as part of its Google Workspace formerly known as G-Suite.
+Today, Google Sheets is an attractive solution to rapidly analyze and treat data, because it requires quick and easy collaboration worlds.

 On this page, we will summarize a list of tips and tricks you must learn today to increase your Google Sheets skills quickly.
-Read on to find out more.
+Scroll down and explore the hacks to use the Google Spreadsheet like a pro!!

 - Add Heatmaps Using Conditional Formatting